dapr/docs/daprdocs/content/en/developing-applications/building-blocks/workflow/workflow-overview.md

 ---
 type: docs
-title: Workflow overview
+title: Workflow management building block overview
 linkTitle: Overview
 weight: 1000
-description: "Overview of the workflow building block"
+description: "Overview of the workflow management API"
 ---

 {{% alert title="Note" color="primary" %}}
 The Workflow building block is currently in alpha state supporting .NET.
 {{% /alert %}}

-The Dapr Workflow building block strives to make orchestrating logic for messaging, state management, and failure handling across various microservices easier for developers.
+The Dapr Workflow Management API strives to make orchestrating logic for messaging, state management, and failure handling across various microservices easier for developers.
 Prior to adding workflows to Dapr, you'd often need to build ad-hoc workflows behind-the-scenes in order to bridge that gap.

-The durable, resilient Dapr Workflow building block:
+The durable, resilient Dapr Workflow Management API:

-- Provides a workflow API for running workflows
+- Provides a workflow management API for running workflows
 - Offers a built-in workflow runtime to write Dapr workflows (of type `workflow.dapr`)
-- Integrates with various workflow runtimes as components (for example, Temporal workflows)
+- Will integrate with future supported external workflow runtime components

 The Workflow building block can assist with scenarios like:
 - Order processing involving inventory management, payment systems, shipping, etc.